Interim Program Director

-Laura Sander, MD, MPH currently serves as the Chief Resident of the residency program.
-She completed a Bachelor of Science degree in Pre-Medicine with a minor in Mandarin Chinese at the Pennsylvania State University.
-She earned her medical degree from the University of Pennsylvania School of Medicine and her Master in Public Health from the Johns Hopkins Bloomberg School of Public Health.
+Elham Hatef, MD, MPH MPH currently serves as the Chief Resident of the residency program.
+She earned her medical degree from the Tehran University of Medical Sciences, in Tehran, Iran and her Master in Public Health from the Johns Hopkins Bloomberg School of Public Health.